rmap-project/rmap-loader/rmap-loader-deposit-disco/README.md

 RMap API base URI.
 The default is `https://test.rmap-hub.org/api/`

+### `threads`

+The number of worked threads for taking DiSCOs off the queue, and depositing to RMap

 ### `LOG.*`

 Any environment variable or system propertu that begins with `LOG.` can be used to specify the logging level of